Pro Football Reference Blog

 12.2

-The Baltimore Ravens built their offensive line with rugged men, and at the forefront of these was eleven-time Pro Bowler Jonathan Ogden.
-This Hall of Famer also made it to the All-Pro ballot four times and helped the Balt-Birds win a Super Bowl championship.
+The Baltimore Ravens built their offensive line with rugged men, and at the forefront of these was 11-time Pro Bowler Jonathan Ogden.
+This Hall of Famer was selected four times on the All-Pro ballot and helped the Balt-Birds win a Super Bowl championship.

-There you have it, a literal who’s who of left tackles from many eras of NFL history.
+There you have it … a literal who’s who of left tackles from many eras of NFL history.
 Would you mind any of these men in their prime being on the blindside of your team?
+Go to pro-football-reference.com and do an even deeper dive of these all-time greats of the game.

-Who was the best left tackle in the NFL?
+Who is the best left tackle in NFL history?

-Anthony Munoz is considered by most experts to be the model for left tackles to shoot for.
+Anthony Munoz is considered by most experts to be the model for left tackles to shoot for, so he would be a solid choice as the top left tackle ever.

-Many consider Laremy Tunsil of Houston or Detroit’s Penei Sewell as the top left tackles in the game.
-There are, of course, a handful of other names of some studs in the position.
+Many consider Washington’s Laremy Tunsil, a five-time Pro Bowler, and Detroit’s Penei Sewell, a two-time All-Pro, as the top left tackles in the game.
+There are, of course, a handful of other studs that could be considered the best at this position like Trent Williams and Tristan Wirfs.

 Comments are closed.